Black-Scholes Volatility Inputs for 409A Valuations: A Practical Guide

 A 10-percentage-point change in volatility can shift your common stock fair market value by 5-15% at early stages.
 That is a meaningful difference in your employees' option economics.
 Understanding how black-scholes volatility 409a is selected, validated, and applied makes you a more informed consumer of the process -- and helps you ask the right questions when a report lands on your desk.

-Why Volatility Is One of the Most Consequential 409A Inputs
+Why Is Volatility One of the Most Consequential 409A Inputs?

-How Black-Scholes Uses Volatility in 409A Valuations
+How Does Black-Scholes Use Volatility in 409A Valuations?

 Before discussing how volatility is derived, it helps to understand what it does inside the model.
 The option pricing model used in 409A valuations treats each class of equity as a call option on the enterprise.
 Common stockholders hold a call option on value above the aggregate liquidation preferences of all senior securities.
 Preferred stockholders hold more complex positions, often including participating features or conversion rights.